 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Utility Commission's, a component unit of Fort Valley, Georgia, basic financial statements.
 The introductory section, supplementary information and schedules, and statistical section, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.
+The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The supplementary information and schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The supplemental information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplemental information and schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.
+The supplementary information and schedules and the schedule of expenditures of federal awards (collectively, "supplemental information") are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplemental information are fairly stated in all material respects in relation to the basic financial statements as a whole.